splightplatform/splight-cli/cli/component/templates/auto_readme.md

 ### Custom Types

 {% if custom_types is not none -%}
+The custom types defined by the component are:

 {% for item in custom_types -%}
   - {{item.name}}
      {% for p in item.fields -%}